 - Revive what you’ve read before the exam date

-- Don’t be tensed, ensure to relax before the exam date
+- Don’t be tense, ensure to relax before the exam date

 - In the exam hall, don’t panic.